Corporate Governance Demystified

 Excellence Enablers Private Limited

 A series of interfaces with the entire range of stakeholders of Corporate Governance, has given rise to a number of questions, issues, concerns and, happily, some suggestions and solutions.
-In each issue of this monthly newsletter, we will be getting two experts to articulate their thoughts on a specific topic.
-The second issue is now with you.
+In this issue, the fourteenth in this series, departing from our usual practice of getting two experts to state their views on a particular aspect of Corporate Governance, we take a close and hard look at a mandatory Board committee that, in most companies, is performing suboptimally.
 Needless to add, we welcome your feedback.

 Chairperson, Excellence Enablers